moheladwy/VectorQuantization/README.md

 ## Project Structure

 ### Models Package
-The `Models` package contains the models of the Vector Quatiaztion Algorithm.
+The `Models` package contains the models of the Vector Quantization algorithm.

 ### Logic Package
 The `Logic` package contains the core implementation of the Vector Quantization algorithm.